appdoone/npm-datepicker/README.md

-# Material DatePicker by CoachCare
+# Material DatePicker by Appdoone

 Fork of the official Material Datepicker for Angular v6 with timepicker support.